-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 Configure a Slack application

-Slack applications have a ton of features, but we’ll make use of two of them, Incoming Webhooks, and Slash Commands, to build your Worker-powered Slack bot.
+Slack applications have many features.
+You will make use of two of them, Incoming Webhooks and Slash Commands, to build your Worker-powered Slack bot.

 Incoming Webhook

 Incoming Webhooks are URLs that you can use to send messages to your Slack channels.
-Your incoming webhook will be paired with GitHub’s webhook support to send messages to a Slack channel whenever there is updates to issues in a given repository.
-You’ll see the code in more detail as you build your application, but for now, let’s create the Slack webhook.
+Your incoming webhook will be paired with GitHub’s webhook support to send messages to a Slack channel whenever there are updates to issues in a given repository.
+You will see the code in more detail as you build your application.
+First, create a Slack webhook:

-On the sidebar, select Incoming Webhooks, and in the section “Webhook URLs for your Workspace”, select “Add New Webhook to Workspace”.
-On the following screen, select the channel that you want your webhook to send messages to: you can select a room, like #general or #code, or be DMed directly by our Slack bot when the webhook is called.
-Authorizing the new webhook URL should bring you back to the Incoming Webhooks page, where you’ll be able to view your new webhook URL.
-You’ll add this into our Workers code later: for now, let’s move onto adding the second component of your Slack bot, a Slash Command.
+- In Webhook URLs for your Workspace, select Add New Webhook to Workspace.

+- On the following screen, select the channel that you want your webhook to send messages to (you can select a room, like #general or #code, or be messaged directly by your Slack bot when the webhook is called.)

 Slash Command

-A Slash Command in Slack is a custom-configured command that can be attached to a URL request: for instance, if you configured
+A Slash Command in Slack is a custom-configured command that can be attached to a URL request.
+For example, if you configured

 /weather <zip>, Slack would make an HTTP POST request to a configured URL, passing the text

 <zip> to get the weather for a specified zip code.
-In your application, you’ll use the
+In your application, you will use the

 /issue command to look up GitHub issues using the GitHub API.
 Typing

-/issue cloudflare/wrangler#1 will send an HTTP POST request to our application, sending the text
+/issue cloudflare/wrangler#1 will send the text

-cloudflare/wrangler#1, which the application will use to find the relevant GitHub issue.
+cloudflare/wrangler#1 in a HTTP POST request to your application, which the application will use to find the relevant GitHub issue.

-On the sidebar, select Slash Commands, and create your first slash command.
-For our example, you’ll use the command

 /issue.
 The request URL should be the

-/lookup path on your application URL: for instance, if your application will be hosted at
+/lookup path on your application URL: for example, if your application will be hosted at

 https://myworkerurl.com, the Request URL should be